 8.7 Retirement Benefits

-If you elect to participate in the university's 403(b)/457(b) plan, the university will contribute an amount equal to five percent of your regular salary to your retirement account.
-In addition, the university will match your own contribution, up to 10 percent.
-This means that, if you contribute nothing, the university contributes five percent.
-If you contribute six percent, the university contributes six percent.
-If you contribute seven percent, the university contributes seven percent, and so on, up to 10 percent.
+The university will contribute an amount equal to five percent of your regular salary to your retirement account.
+As a condition of employment, you are required to make a five percent employee contribution.
+Required employee contributions are made on a pre-tax basis, providing you with savings on federal and state income tax by lowering your taxable income.
+In addition to the mandatory contribution, employees may elect to make voluntary contributions in any amount, subject to the contribution limitations of the Internal Revenue Code.
+The university will match your voluntary contributions up to an additional five percent for a total university matching of 10 percent.
 If you contribute more than 10 percent, the university will still contribute 10 percent.
-You may elect to make your retirement contributions in tax deferred dollars or Roth after tax dollars by completing a Salary Deferral Agreement that designates the percentage of your regular salary you choose to contribute to your retirement account.
+You may elect to make your voluntary retirement contributions in tax deferred dollars or in Roth after tax dollars by completing a Change Retirement Savings transaction in Workday and designating the percentage of your regular salary you want to contribute to your retirement account.
 If you elect the tax deferred option, your contributions will be credited to your retirement account before federal and state taxes are deducted.
-Contributions are subject to limitations under the Internal Revenue Service code.
+Contributions are subject to limitations under the Internal Revenue Code.

 Tuesday, March 17, 2015 11:09 AM